 - a.
 Each team may have one or more coaches. - b.
-If a school enters more than one team in the Competition, the two teams cannot be coached by the same coach.
+If a school enters more than one team in the Competition, the same coach cannot coach both teams.

 - c.
 Once the record has been released, coaches/advisors are not allowed to help the team members with drafting or editing of the memorial.
 A coach or advisor's assistance must be in accordance with Rule H(1) below. - d.
 Nothing in this rule prevents non-coach, practice round judges from seeing different teams; however, no person may share substantive information from one team with another team.
-For example, if an individual serves as a practice judge for one team, he or she may later serve as a practice judge for another team but may not tell one team what the other team argued during its presentation.
+For example, if an individual serves as a practice judge for one team, that person may later serve as a practice judge for another team but may not tell one team what the other team argued during its presentation.